 Despite marijuana remaining illegal under US federal law, many states and districts have begun to legalize recreational and medical marijuana use within their borders.
 While medical marijuana is increasingly prescribed for use to relieve pain from diseases like cancer and to treat the effects of conditions like glaucoma, recreational marijuana legalization is often the result of states wanting to capitalize on the economic boom that the market presents.
 Due in part to federal laws against usage and possession, states that have opted to legalize the sale of marijuana, whether for recreational or medical use, have implemented strict monitoring requirements for dispensaries and pharmacies.
-If you’re thinking about entering this emerging market, read on to learn more about the security camera standards of the industry and how we can help you meet those requirements.
+If you’re thinking about entering this emerging market, read on to learn more about the security camera standards of the industry and how we can help you meet those cannabis security requirements.

 A growing industry